 Please ensure that your submissions are received no later than July 28, 2023.

 This does not affect the usual process of applying for planning permission – this can continue to be made at any time in the usual way.

 Wouldn’t it be great if you got to help shape the wonderful place in which you live and make it even better?
 Well… you do!
 A group of volunteers from the Parish are working with members of the Grafton Parish Council to form the Neighbourhood Planning group.

 - Monday January 16th

 Meetings are held at 7.30pm at Thatched Barn, Manor Farm Wilton.
 Chairman – Richard Pash

 Questions or comments

-If you have any questions, comments please contact our Parish Clerk Maria Vonsova by email on email@example.com.
+If you have any questions, or matters to discuss with the steering group or their planning consultant please contact our Parish Clerk Maria Vonsova by email on firstname.lastname@example.org.
 We welcome new members to the Neighbourhood Planning Group.